 Antibiotics are meant to be taken cautiously and only when necessary.
 Antibiotics kill both harmful and good bacteria.
 Once stopped, the good bacteria multiply back.
 However, if you take antibiotics for a prolonged time, it can adversely affect the equilibrium of gut flora.

-Green tea, dark chocolate, etc. are packed with polyphenols that are broken down by the gut microbiome.
-The process stimulates healthy bacterial growth in your gut.
+Green tea, dark chocolate, etc., are packed with polyphenols that are broken down by the gut microbiome.
+The process stimulates healthy bacterial growth in your bowel.

 Large meals overwhelm the gastrointestinal tract.
 Eat smaller meals for better digestion and induce fat burn.

-The gut affects the stress, and stress affects the gut.
-The gut microbiomes affect your mental health and stimulate the growth of mood hormones.
-If you are feeling stressed, your gut can feel it too.
+The gut affects stress, and stress affects the gut.
+These microbiomes affect your mental health and stimulate the growth of mood hormones.
+If you are feeling stressed, your bowel can feel it too.
 Meditation, yoga, and relaxing exercises can help to manage stress levels.

 "Gut health is the key to overall health." – Kris Carr

 A healthy gut is imperative to your body's overall well-being.
-There are trillions of microbes in your gut that work harmoniously to keep you in good health.
+Trillions of microbes in your gut work harmoniously to keep you in good health.
 Your lifestyle dictates how it impacts your gut flora.

-To supports the growth of healthy microbes; you need to eat clean, exercise, eat on time and drink plenty of fluids.
+To support the growth of healthy microbes, you must eat clean, exercise on time and drink plenty of fluids.
 Make small positive changes in your lifestyle to keep your gut healthy.
-VMeals can take care of menu and meal planning and get you a weekly healthy meal plan.
-Whatever special dietary requirements menu are, we have got you covered.
-Healthy and nutritious meals, rich in essential nutrients are just a click away.
+We can take care of the menu and meal planning and get you a weekly healthy meal plan.
+Whatever your special dietary requirements are, we have got you covered.
+Healthy and nutritious meals, rich in essential nutrients, are just a click away.